Course Coordinator, Associate Degree in Dementia Care

 Dr Alison Canty is a research and teaching academic at the University of Tasmania.
 She has a strong research background in neuroplasticity, and is particularly interested in the how neuronal circuitry changes in response to trauma, in the process of ageing in disease states including dementia.

-Dr Canty has spent time at various research institutes around the globe including the University of Melbourne, Karolinska Institutet in Sweden, Imperial College of London and, more recently, at the Wicking Dementia Research and Education Centre, School of Medicine, University of Tasmania.
+Dr Canty has spent time at various research institutes around the globe including the University of Melbourne, Karolinska Institutet in Sweden, Imperial College of London and, more recently, at the Wicking Dementia Research and Education Centre.
 In her current role as course coordinator for the new Associate Degree in Dementia Care, she combines her research expertise with her experience in university education to create an innovative approach to dementia care education.

 - Synaptic plasticity